LicensePlates.cc

 Missouri License Plates

-Missouri does not use the letter "O" on Passenger plates, but the numeral zero (0) is used in the third position, or first numeric position on some plates.
-There are only two numbers in the current format, and they appear in the third and fifth position on Passenger plates.
-The numbering follows a basic 01-99 progression, with the numbers progressing ahead of the letter.
+Missouri does not use the letter "O" on passenger plates, but the number zero (0) is used in the third position, or first numeric position on some plates.
+There are only two numbers in the 2018 base format, and they appear in the third and fifth position on passenger plates.

-Here is how the progression works.
+Numbering follows a basic 01-99 progression, with the numbers progressing ahead of the letter.
 Remember that two numbers only are used on these plates, and they always appear in the third and fifth position.
-The letter "O" is not used, so if it looks like an "O" on the plate, it's actually a zero.

 AA0 A1A > AA0 A9A